 Improving STEM education is a team effort.
-It requires dedicated teachers as well as researchers, curriculum developers, and scholars, all working together to support innovation and excellence in the classroom.
+It requires dedicated teachers, researchers, curriculum developers, and scholars all working together to support innovation and excellence in the classroom.

-EDC’s CADRE staff support a network of 300 actively funded NSF principal investigators and project staff and undertake the following activities:
+EDC’s CADRE staff support a network of more than 300 actively funded NSF projects and their principal investigators (PIs) and project staff.
+Examples of CADRE’s key activities follow:

-- Supported the capacity building of an estimated 300 DRK-12 PIs and program staff annually since 2008
+- Supported the capacity building of more than 1,000 DRK-12 projects and their principal investigators (PIs) and program staff since 2008

 - Supported a new cohort of 10–15 CADRE Fellows each year since 2009

 - Created and curated resources for education researchers, including the project Management Tools and the Dissemination Toolkit

 - Supported prospective awardees in developing successful DRK-12 proposals through a video series about designing and developing NSF research projects, the NSF Proposal Toolkit, and the Research Toolkit